MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 ### Enable or disable personal information logging

-When activity logging is enabled, some properties on the incoming / outgoing activities are excluded from logging by default as they are likely to contain personal information, such as user name and the activity text.
+When activity logging is enabled, some properties on the incoming / outgoing activities are excluded from logging by default as they're likely to contain personal information, such as user name and the activity text.
 You can choose to include these properties in your logging by changing the `logPersonalInformation` parameter from `false` to `true` when registering the `TelemetryLoggerMiddleware` in **index.js**.

 [!code-javascript[dialog.telemetryClient](~/../botbuilder-samples/samples/javascript_nodejs/21.corebot-app-insights/index.js?range=82-86&highlight=4)]